nextstrain/auspice/docs-src/docs/introduction/install.md

 ---

 ## Prerequisites
-Auspice is a JavaScript program, and requires [nodejs](https://nodejs.org/) to be installed on your system.
+Auspice is a JavaScript program, and requires [nodeJS](https://nodejs.org/) to be installed on your system.
+For best results, please use nodeJS version 10.

-We highly recommend using [conda](https://conda.io/docs/) to manage environments -- for instance to create an environment with nodejs installed
+We highly recommend using [conda](https://conda.io/docs/) to manage environments, i.e. use conda to create an environment with nodejs installed where you can use auspice.
 It's possible to use other methods, but this documentation presupposes that you have conda installed.

 ## Create a conda environment